 Boosting the future of philanthropy and elevating youth voices

-The Indiana University Lilly Family School of Philanthropy and IU Indianapolis Admissions will launch a Youth Philanthropy Initiative (YPI) in January 2026.
+The Indiana University Lilly Family School of Philanthropy and IU Indianapolis Admissions has launched a Youth Philanthropy Initiative (YPI).
 The initiative will provide a national forum for the next generation of philanthropic leaders and those who teach and mentor them.

 Learn more